 Pins: NAPS and Auxiliary members contributing at least \$100, \$250, \$500, \$750 and \$1,000 or more in a calendar year receive special recognition from SPAC in the form of a lapel pin corresponding to their donor level.
-The five donor levels from lowest to highest are: Supporter, President's Club, President's Roundtable, Elite and Ultimate.
+The five donor levels from lowest to highest are: Supporter, Chairman's Club, Secretary's Roundtable, VP Elite and President's Ultimate Oval.
 Additionally, members who achieve these different donor levels will have their name appear in an issue of the NAPS magazine, The Postal Supervisor, recognizing them for their contribution.
 Their name will appear under the column heading for their donor level usually the month after the contribution that allowed the member to reach a particular SPAC level.

-For example, if Joe Smith made a \$100 contribution to SPAC in January, his name would appear as a Supporter in the February issue of The Postal Supervisor, but not in any subsequent issue until he donated at least another \$150 allowing him to reach the President's Club level.
-If he then made a \$150 contribution in April, his name would appear as a President's Club member in the May issue of the magazine.
+For example, if Joe Smith made a \$100 contribution to SPAC in January, his name would appear as a Supporter in the February issue of The Postal Supervisor, but not in any subsequent issue until he donated at least another \$150 allowing him to reach the next SPAC level.
+If this case, if he then made a \$150 contribution in April, his name would appear as a Chairman's Club member in the May issue of the magazine.
 Additionally, if a donor skips a donor level, such as giving a first-time donation of \$250 in a given month, that donor will not appear under the Supporter level in that calendar year.
-Furthermore, if a donor reaches the Ultimate level, that person will appear in every issue of the magazine after the level is achieved for the rest of the calendar year.
+Furthermore, if a donor reaches the President's Ultimate Oval level, that person's name will appear in every issue of the magazine after the level is achieved for the rest of the calendar year.
 This is regardless if the member makes another contribution throughout the year.
 Be advised that there will be no automatic recognition of the actual dollar amount a member donates in The Postal Supervisor, only recognition of the donor level achieved.